Investors look beyond anti-gay law and stick with Uganda

-LONDON (Reuters) - Fuzzy guidelines on ethical investing and donors’ timid response to Uganda’s new anti-gay law have reassured fund managers and private equity firms about continuing to invest in the newly oil-rich country, despite worldwide criticism.
+LONDON (Reuters) - Fuzzy guidelines on ethical investing and aid donors’ timid response to Uganda’s new anti-gay law have reassured fund managers and private equity firms about continuing to invest in the newly oil-rich east African country.

-The law - slightly watered down from original plans a few years ago that included the death penalty for those considered worst offenders - drew criticism from western governments too.
+The law - slightly watered down from original plans a few years ago that included the death penalty for those considered worst offenders - drew high-profile criticism worldwide.

-The White House said it was reviewing its relationship with Uganda’s government.

 But so far, the new law has resulted in the redirection of just $118 million or so in aid, unlikely to make a big dent in the country’s budget.
 And guidelines on socially responsible investing do not necessarily cover discrimination by sexuality.